aalbrechtsen/popgen21/GWASexercises.md

 Another potential problem in association studies is spurious relatedness, where some of the individuals in the sample are closely related.

-Closely related individuals can be inferred using PLINK2 as follows:
+Closely related individuals can be inferred using PLINK as follows:
 ```
-plink2  --bfile data/gwa --genome
+plink  --bfile data/gwa --genome
 ```
 And you can plot the results by typing:
 ```